raulb/ember-octane-workshop/notes/21-pwa.md

   ember-service-worker-index # special handling of index.html
 ```

 There's _almost_ no configuration required.
-The one thing we have to do is inform the fallback cache of the URLs we want it to "save" data for as they pass through.
+The one thing we have to do is inform the fallback cache of the URLs we want it to "save" data for.
 This way if we lose connectivity, we'll fall back to the cached payloads.

 Open [`ember-cli-build.js`](../ember-cli-build.js) and make this change.